bogdangritsay/PantryApp/README.md

 ```

 ## How to run web application?
-1. Open this folder ad Intellij IDEA project.
+1. Open this folder as Intellij IDEA project.
 2. Navigate to <YOUR_ROOT_DIRECTORY>\pantry-web\src\main\resources
 3. Change rows below to your DB url and credentials.
-Also you can specify prticular database after port.
+   Also you can specify particular database after port.
 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/
 spring.datasource.username=postgres